RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 With the new configuration, we run ``dm_extract_roi DHM_HL60_cells.zip`` again.
 Now all cells are detected.
 However, we want to exclude a few due to artifacts or shape issues.
-To achieve that, we disable the automatic search for ROIs in *drymass.cfg*
+To achieve that, we tell DryMass to ignore the corresponding ROIs in *drymass.cfg*

 .. code-block:: none

   [roi]
-  enabled = False           # use existing roi_slices.txt
+  ignore data = 8.4, 15.2, 18.2, 18.3, 35.2

-and remove the undesired ROIs from *roi_slices.txt*, which are *7.3, 14.1, 17.1, 17.2* and *34.1*.
+After executing ``dm_extract_roi`` again, these ROIs are labeled red in *sensor_roi_images.tif*.
 There should now be a total of 87 ROIs.

 Set 2nd order polynomial background correction